NCERT Solutions Class 8 Geography Chapter 5 – Industries

-The industry refers to economic activity that is concerned with the production of goods, extraction of minerals or the provision of services.
-Industrial activities are divided in three sectors – Primary sector, Secondary sector and tertiary sector.
+Industry refers to economic activity that is concerned with the production of goods, extraction of minerals or the provision of services.
+Industrial activities are divided into three sectors – Primary sector, Secondary sector and tertiary sector.
 Industries are divided on the basis of raw material, size and ownership.

 Industries based on raw materials are agro-based, mineral-based and forest-based.

-Size of Industries refers to the amount of capital invested, a number of people employed and the volume of production.
-Industries are classified into two types based on size: small scale and large scale industries.
+The size of Industries refers to the amount of capital invested, the number of people employed and the volume of production.
+Industries are classified into two types based on size: small-scale and large-scale industries.

-Small scale industries manufacture products by hand and includes cottage and household industry.
+Small-scale industries manufacture products by hand and include cottage and household industries.
 These industries use a lesser amount of capital and technology.
-For example, Basket-weaving, pottery and other handicraft industries.
+For example, basket-weaving, pottery and other handicraft industries.